After eight days of celebrating the festival of lights, the Jewish holiday Hanukkah comes to a close Thursday.

-To create more awareness about the Jewish faith, Congregation Agudas Achim, a Conservative Jewish community on the city's Northside, is working with kids to give them the tools to talk about Hanukkah with their classmates at school.
-When other classmates ask with surprise, “You don't celebrate Christmas?”
-Congregation Agudas Achim youth can explain the significance of the menorah and the miracle it represents.
+Congregation Agudas Achim, a Conservative Jewish community on the city's Northside, educates its children on Jewish holidays, so they can talk about Hanukkah with their classmates at school.
+If their peers ask them why they don't celebrate Christmas, Congregation Agudas Achim youth can explain the significance of Hanukkah and the menorah – and the miracle they represent.

-Hanukkah celebrates the triumph of the Jewish people over religious persecution.
+Hanukkah celebrates the Jewish community's triumph over religious persecution.
 In 166 B.C., a small group of Jews called the Maccabees rebelled against Syrian King Antiochus IV after he outlawed the Jewish religion and ordered Jews to worship Greek gods.
 After the Maccabees recaptured Jerusalem from the Syrians, they rededicated their temple.
-In order to purify the temple, the Maccabees wanted to burn ritual oil on the temple's menorah for eight days.
-Only one small jar of oil was found, enough for one day, but miraculously the lamp stayed alight for eight days.
+In order to purify the temple, the Maccabees sought to burn ritual oil on the temple's menorah for eight days.
+They only had one small jar of oil – enough for one day – but miraculously the lamp stayed alight for eight days.

-To commemorate this event, Jews light the first candle on the first day the menorah was lit and continue lighting one additional candle every day until the eighth day.
-Jews typically recite blessings during this ritual and display the menorah in a window to remind others of the miracle that inspired the holiday.
+To commemorate this event, many Jews light the first candle on the 25th of Kislev and continue lighting one additional candle every day until the eighth day.
+They typically recite blessings during this ritual and display the menorah in a window to remind others of the miracle that inspired the holiday.